Skip to main contentArrow Right

 RBAC is also highly user-friendly when implemented correctly.
 From the user’s perspective, it seamlessly integrates with standard login and account management processes.
 Users' roles inherently manage access, allowing them to focus on their tasks without being burdened by security complexities.

-For IT teams, RBAC significantly reduces workload.
-They no longer need to manually update individual user permissions, making processes like user onboarding and offboarding, adjusting permissions across different tenants, and upgrading access levels more streamlined and efficient.
+RBAC significantly reduces IT workload.
+Teams no longer need to manually update individual user permissions, making processes like user onboarding and offboarding, adjusting permissions across different tenants, and upgrading access levels more streamlined and efficient.

 Another advantage of RBAC is scalability.
 As organizations grow, adding new users or updating permissions is as simple as assigning roles, ensuring a seamless transition when roles or organizational structures evolve.
 However, organizations must guard against role explosion and avoid creating an excessive number of roles to handle nuanced use cases.